PainterHalver/tech_news/web/README.md

 # TODO

-- Fix lỗi session Next vẫn còn nhưng session Laravel đã hết hạn
+- Fix issue when laravel session is expired but nextjs session is not, laravel session only one so postman and web can be conflicted